Beijing Daxing International Airport: Intercity rail

 A high-speed railway service, the Beijing–Xiong'an intercity railway starts from Beijing West railway station.
 It will connect the urban area of Beijing, Daxing District of Beijing, Bazhou, and Xiong'an to the new airport.
 The section between the airport to Beijing will operate at speeds of 250 kph and the section between the airport to Xiong'an will operate at speeds of 350 kph.
-The airport-to-Beijing section was opened on September 26, 2019, while the airport-to-Xiong'an section is expected to open in late 2020.
+The airport-to-Beijing section was opened on 26 September 2019, while the airport-to-Xiong'an section is expected to open in late 2020.
 It will take 28 minutes from Beijing West railway station to the new airport.

 Another intercity railway, the Intercity Railway Connector, will connect Langfang, Yizhuang, Beijing Sub-administrative Center in Tongzhou District and Beijing Capital International Airport to Daxing Airport.
 Phase I of the intercity railway connector (Daxing Airport to Langfang East railway station) is under construction.
 Phase 1 of the railway will be finished in December 2022.
 The speed will be 200 km/h.

 Another high-speed railway service, the Tianjin–Daxing Airport intercity railway, will connect Tianjin West railway station with Daxing Airport.
-Construction will finish in 2022.
+Operation is projected to commence in the first half of 2023.
 The speed will be 250 km/h.